 Clamming aside, Clam Gulch is a spectacular place to spend the night.
-The majority of the recreation area is situated on the bluffs overlooking scenic Cook Inlet, giving way to a panoramic view of the Aleutian Mountain Range and its three tallest peaks - Mount Iliamna, Mount Redoubt and Mount Spurr.
+Most of the recreation area is located on bluffs overlooking scenic Cook Inlet, with views of Mount Spurr, Mount Iliamna, and Mount Redoubt across the inlet on clear days.

 Before the 1940s, only local residents dug razor clams because there was no developed road system.
 In the late 1940s, a road was built connecting Anchor Point and Seward, which eventually became part of the Sterling Highway.
 In 1952, this road was connected to Anchorage by a gravel road and in 1958 the road was paved from Anchorage to Soldotna.
 Access to the clam beaches, which are bordered by high bluffs, was further improved in 1957 and 1958 with the construction of the Clam Gulch and Whiskey Gulch access roads.

 The campground at Clam Gulch State Recreation Area has 120 campsites, a covered picnic area, drinking water, and outhouses.
 More importantly, the road provides access to the beaches below and the start of the area's best clam digging.

 Just before reaching the small hamlet of Clam Gulch at Mile 117.4 of the Sterling Highway, head west on a two-mile gravel road posted with the recreation area sign.
 Just to the west is Clam Gulch Campground.
 The roads ends two miles farther at the Cook Inlet shoreline.

 For more information, visit the Clam Gulch State Recreation Site website.

 Local Climate & Weather

 For Alaska's day-to-day weather, it’s best to plan for a bit of everything.
 Learn more about weather in this area.